wazuh/wazuh-packages/unattended_installer/README.md

 </details>
 <br>

 Copy the `certs.tar` and `config.yml` in all the nodes, at the same level as `wazuh_install.sh`.
 After `certs.tar` and `config.yml` distribution over all nodes, you can start installing components:

 **Host #1**

 Install Elasticsearch:
 ```
-./wazuh_install.sh -l -e elastic1 -i
+./wazuh_install.sh -l -e elastic1
 ```
 <details><summary>Output</summary>